Kss2k/modsem/README.md

 There are a number of approaches for estimating interaction effects in SEM.
 In `modsem()`, the `method = "method"` argument allows you to choose which to use.

-"ca" = constrained approach (Algina & Moulder, 2001)
+- "ca" = constrained approach (Algina & Moulder, 2001)
+  - not recommended for cases where there is a main effect between variables in the interaction term, unless you know what you are doing.
-"uca" = unconstrained approach (Marsh, 2004)
+- "uca" = unconstrained approach (Marsh, 2004)
+  - not recommended for cases where there is a main effect between variables in the interaction term, unless you know what you are doing.
-"rca" = residual centering approach (Little et al., 2006) "dblcent" = double centering approach (Marsh., 2013)
+- "rca" = residual centering approach (Little et al., 2006)
+  - default
+- "dblcent" = double centering approach (Marsh., 2013)
+- "pind" = basic product indicator approach (not recommended)
+- "lms" = The latent moderated structural equations approach through the nlsem package
+  - do `qml = TRUE` for the quasi maximum likelihood version
+  - do `optimize = TRUE` for faster convergence (experimental feature)
+  - note: can only be done if you have a single endogenous (dependent) variable.
+- "mplus"
+  - estimates model through Mplus, if it is installed

 # Examples